useperform/perform/docs/base-bundle/crud.rst

 .. note::

-   You'll learn more about contexts, and how to customise admins for each one, in :doc:`types`, :doc:`filters`, and :doc:`actions`.
+   You'll learn more about contexts, and how to customise each of them, in :doc:`types`, :doc:`filters`, and :doc:`actions`.

 Customising routing
 -------------------

-The `crud` loader uses the output of ``AdminInterface#getActions()`` to determine how to create routes.
+The `crud` loader uses the output of ``CrudInterface#getActions()`` to determine how to create routes.

-``AbstractAdmin`` defines some sensible defaults, but you can implement this method in an admin to override them.
+``AbstractCrud`` defines some sensible defaults, but you can implement this method in your own crud class to override them.
 It should return an array, where the keys are the url fragments, and the values are the context - `view`, `list`, `create`, or `edit`.

 .. code-block:: php